questdb/documentation/guides/compression-zfs.md

 ZFS offers a number of compression choices when constructing the volume.

-*lz4* offers a good balance of compression ratio versus increased CPU usage, and slowed performance.
-For general usage, we would recommend using *lz4*.
+[LZ4](https://github.com/lz4/lz4) offers a good balance of compression ratio versus increased CPU usage, and slowed performance.
+For general usage, we recommend using LZ4.

-*zstd* is another strong option.
+[zstd](https://github.com/facebook/zstd) is another strong option.
 This will provide higher compression ratios, but take longer to decompress.
-We would recommend this when storage size is an absolute priority, or for embedded-style deployments (i.e Raspberry PI, home IoT setups).
+We recommend this when storage size is an absolute priority, or for embedded-style deployments (i.e. Raspberry Pi, home IoT setups).

 As always, it is best to benchmark your choice to ensure that the performance matches your use case.

 :::note

-We run CI tests using *ZFS* with *lz4* compression.
+We regularly run tests using *ZFS* with *LZ4* compression.
 If you encounter issues with other compression algorithms, please let us know.

 :::